Spectre of 2001 economic crisis repeat now haunts Turkey says ex-central bank chief

-It was a public holiday in Turkey on October 28 but there was nothing restful about the news for officials trying to prevent a profound economic crisis from taking deep root.
+As Turkey's markets on October 28 wound down on the eve of the Republic Day public holiday there was nothing restful about the news for officials trying to prevent a profound economic crisis from taking deep root.

 Durmus Yilmaz, a former Turkish central bank governor, warned that the country is heading for a repeat of the 2001 economic crisis, when foreign companies bought up its firms on the cheap.
 While, adding to Ankara’s escalating woes, Politico carried a report telling how Brussels is mulling trade action against Turkey because President Recep Tayyip Erdogan is seen as having contravened the spirit of the free trade arrangements between his country and the European bloc by calling for a boycott of French products in his row with France’s President Emmanuel Macron over what he claims is French “oppression against Muslims in France”.